arviz-devs/arviz/doc/source/contributing/doc_dev_summary.md

 ## Pull request checks

 Every PR has a list of checks that check if your changes follow the rules being followed by ArviZ docs.
 You can check why a specific test is failing by clicking the `Details` next to it.
 It will take you to errors and warning page.
-This page shows the details of errors, for example:
+This page shows the details of errors, for example in case of docstrings:

 `arviz/plots/pairplot.py:127:0: C0301: Line too long (142/100) (line-too-long)`.